underscoredotspace/fc-code-test/README.md

 - Moment.js + React Moment: time can be messy in JS.
 - xml2js: first time I've used this library.
 It has an active GitHub and many users.

 The build is completed with Parcel.
-I generally chose this for my own projects because it's easy to configure and it comes with SASS + Babel.
+I generally choose this for my own projects because it's easy to configure and it comes with SASS + Babel.